-Safety is the only thing we care about more than learning at our school.
 We pride ourselves in maintaining a safe and orderly environment.
-As required, our school has developed a Safe School Plan.
-It includes the key elements of School Characteristics, Physical Environment, Social Environment, School Culture, Crime Data, Critical Incident Response, and an Emergency Response Plan.
-As prescribed by State law, it is formally reviewed annually.
-It was last reviewed by our School Site Council in September 2022 and by our school staff in August 2022.
-This Comprehensive School Safety Plan is available in the school office.
+As required, our school has developed a Comprehensive School Safety Plan.
+It includes the key elements of school characteristics, physical environment, social environment, school culture, crime data, critical incident response, and an emergency response plan.
+As prescribed by state law, the plan is formally reviewed annually.
+It was last reviewed by our school staff in August 2022 and by our School Site Council in September 2022.
+This Comprehensive School Safety Plan is available for review in the school office.
 More important than the written document, however, is our consistent attention to safety.
 Safety precautions and procedures are routinely reviewed and updated by the principal and staff as appropriate, and drills are held regularly to reinforce established emergency procedures.